jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (b) on behalf of the Crown; and, without prejudice to any other remedies against the debtor or any other person, any amounts deducted shall be held in trust for the Crown and shall be recoverable under section 86 as if it were money payable under a benefit to which the person who made the deduction was not entitled.

 ### 86F Offences in relation to deduction notices
-Every person commits an offence and shall be liable on summary conviction to a fine not exceeding $2,000 who— (a) fails to make any deduction required by a deduction notice; or (b) fails, after making a deduction, to pay the amount deducted to the department within the time specified in the notice; or
+Every person commits an offence and shall be liable on conviction to a fine not exceeding $2,000 who— (a) fails to make any deduction required by a deduction notice; or (b) fails, after making a deduction, to pay the amount deducted to the department within the time specified in the notice; or
   (c) permits payment to or on behalf of any person, other than the department, of any amount held in trust for the Crown under section 86D or section 86E.